 The third part of the course discusses Z notation and its use in the specification of software systems.
 Z has been successfully used in many software companies - such as IBM and Texas Instruments - to specify and verify the correctness of real systems.

-Prerequisites: General prerequisites, including COSC 3311 3.0 or COSC3221 3.0 or COSC3321 3.0 and practical exercises on applying these methods and tools to realistic problems.
-On completion of this module, students will have a grounding in:
+Prerequisites: General prerequisites, including COSC3311 3.0 or COSC3221 3.0 or COSC3321 3.0

 Software Engineering Requirements